Get supportive, rigorous degree-level teaching online

 Independent study includes assessment, research, preparation, planning, reading, skill/subject practice and reflective practice; so, this is very flexible by nature and individual to your course and learning preferences.
 If you're working in a related or complementary field, that experience and your practice could form part of your independent study as you apply your learning from your real-world context.

-With the exception of the optional webinars and optional face-to-face events, nothing has a scheduled time so you can complete the activity at times that suit you.
+With the exception of the optional webinars and optional in-person events, nothing has a scheduled time so you can complete the activity at times that suit you.
 Content is released weekly, and whilst the completion of learning activities isn't time bound it is recommended that you study regularly to keep pace with your cohort and ensure that your studies remain manageable.

 In addition to the assessment periods, there are typically five weeks of University holiday each year, in addition to bank holidays.
 Full details of study blocks and term dates can be found here.